Mediatek-Cloud/MCS-Android-SDK-Tutorial/get_push_notification.md

 Please be sure you have

 1. Create your own [Google Cloud Messaging][gcm] project to obtain **GCM_SENDER_ID** and **GCM_API_KEY**.
-2. Follow the step of [MCS Android Tutorial - Setup with Push Installation][sdk-github-push]
+2. Follow the step of [MCS Android SDK - Setup with Push Installation][sdk-github-push]

 ## Check it on MCS Website